pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 ---

-Anyway, when we last left our code, we were here:
+When we last left our code, we were here:

 ```ruby
 it "returns true when passed an even number" do